 Nairobi.
 Something said to me in 2013 “Let’s go to Kenya all by yourself!”.
 I read about Couchsurfing so I registered and looked for a host in Nairobi.
 I found a guy with a lot of positive reviews.
 “Let’s try Couchsurfing too!”
 I said to myself.
 It all seemed like a great idea.
 This feeling changed completely at the airport.
 I boarded the Brussels Airlines flight and suddenly, I became anxious.
 What am I going to do?
 What if I get robbed?
 What if I get stabbed?
-What if some kid threatens me with a HIV infected needle?
+What if some kid threatens me with an HIV infected needle?
 What if I get kidnapped?
 I have to hide my phone and bag and always drive with closed windows or they’ll rob me!
 Those were all horror stories I read on the internet.

 I arrived at Nairobi airport.
 It was dark and I had to find a Kenyan guy that I know from a photo on Couchsurfing.
 Guess what, arriving at the exit, everyone started to shake my hand.
 Is this him?
 Or him?
 Apparently not.
 Luckily I had his phone number somewhere.
-After calling he said “I am coming, almost there!”.
+After calling he said, “I am coming, almost there!”.
 I was standing there, at the exit, waiting for somebody I didn’t know.
 Can I trust him?
 Is Couchsurfing safe?
 As a nervous white boy [muzungu] I stand there.
 My host sees me and walks to me.
-“Welcome George!
+“Welcome, George!
 Come let’s go!”.
 I follow him to his car.
 I was still nervous.
-During the drive I saw people walking in the dark with a machete and wooden buildings.
+During the drive, I saw people walking in the dark with a machete and wooden buildings.
 Arriving at his house, the living room was packed with people watching football.
 I was confused but relieved at the same time.
 I quickly decided to go to sleep.
 All the anxiety and the long flight made me tired anyway.

 If you think I overreacted, you’re completely right.
 But to defend myself, it was my first real solo-trip, my first time in Africa and the first time I tried Couchsurfing.
 Looking back to this, I have to laugh.
 Turns out, I have never felt unsafe during the trip.
 I have never encountered any dangers or seen any.
-It is normal to see people with machetes on the street generally in Africa and small self-made buildings are actually shops but they looked more scary in the dark if you see them the first time.
+It is normal to see people with machetes on the street generally in Africa and small self-made buildings are actually shops but they looked scarier in the dark if you see them the first time.
 On top of that, my host is the coolest guy I’ve ever met on Couchsurfing and he is an awesome dude.
 I would love to go back to Kenya just to meet him and his friends again.
 He opened my eyes, Africa is awesome, the people are awesome and when we were on the road, I had my windows open just like any local passenger would do.

 Is Nairobi crime-free?
 Of course not.
 Things happen, but things happen everywhere.
 With normal safety precaution, you can enjoy Nairobi and the rest of Kenya.
 Do not flash money or wealthy items and don’t go into empty streets at night.

-On the way of downtown it is common to see street sellers.
+On the way of downtown, it is common to see street sellers.
 They will make use of the traffic to sell their stuff.
 In fact, you can buy nearly anything from the streets.
 Whether it is a quick snack or drink for the journey, something you still need to buy in the shop, toys for your kids or even gifts for your lady, you will all find it.

 First stop: The conference tower.
 A great place to have a view of the skyline of Nairobi.